r7wx/easy-gate/README.md

 - **name:** the name of the service (ex.
 Internal Git, Jenkins, ...)
 - **url:** the service url (must be a valid url starting with http(s)://)
-- **health_check:** if true Easy Gate will try to perform an HEAD HTTP request to the service url and show the result on a dot (see theme section to configure dot colors), if false Easy Gate will always show the dot in the health_inactive colour.
 - **groups:** list of groups associated to this service (defined in the groups section).
 If no group is provided the item can be seen by all users:
 - **icon (optional):** the icon parameter accepts image URLs or data URI.
 If the icon parameter is not provided or empty, Easy Gate will try to fetch the service favicon and display it or fallback to a default icon.